 Reach out, start the conversation and see what happens.

 Do you send out regular letters of introduction?
-Are your LOIs short or long?
+And do you follow up?